DimalChandrasiri/composer/docs/plugins/readme.md

 - bottom panel: This is the region where the run console is rendered.
 - custom editor tabs: This is the region where welcome page/ try it is rendered.
 Unlike other two, contributed custom editor tab views will be rendered among file editing tabs opened in editor area.

-Dependening on the target region, a view should/may provide region specific options.
+Depending on the target region, a view should/may provide region specific options.
 For example, left panel views should provide an icon for activity bar and may also provide panel actions to be rendered in top right (Eg: refresh, add folder actions of explorer)

 All the components contributed as views will receive two implicit props called `width` and `height`, which contains the number of pixels the view will consume in screen.